 During fiscal year 2018, we started offering our commercial banking clients the ability to execute interest rate swaps to facilitate their respective risk management strategies.
 Those interest rate swaps were simultaneously hedged by offsetting derivatives that the Company executed with a third party, such that we minimized the net risk exposure resulting from such transactions.
 Because the interest rate derivatives associated with this program do not meet the strict hedge accounting requirements, changes in the fair value of both the client derivatives and the offsetting derivatives are recognized directly in earnings.
-The following table shows the fair value of the Company's derivative financial instruments as well as their classification on the balance sheet as of the periods presented:
+The following table shows the fair value of the Companyâ \mathcal{E}^{TM} s derivative financial instruments as well as their classification on the balance sheet as of the periods presented:

-Fair Values of Derivative Instruments Asset Der rivatives Liability Der vatives Number of Transactions Notional Amount Balance Sheet Location Fair Value Balance Sheet Location Fair Value (Dollars in thousands) Derivatives not designated as hedging instruments June 30, 2019 Interest rate products 38 \$242,089 Other assets \$ 7,641 Other liabilities \$ 8,488 Total derivatives not designated as hedging instruments \$ 7,641 \$ 8,488 December 31, 2018 Interest rate products 20 \$ 77,709 Other assets \$ 1,051 Other liabilities \$ 1,136 Total derivatives not designated as hedging instruments \$ 1,051 \$ 1,136 December 31, 2017 Interest rate products 0 \$ - Other assets \$ - Other liabilities \$ - Total derivatives not designated as hedging instruments \$ \$
+Fair Values of De erivative Instru ments Asset Der rivatives Liability Der ivatives Number of Transactions Notional Amount Balance Sheet Location (Dollars Fair Value in thousands) Balance Sheet Location Fair Value Derivatives not designated as hedging instruments (Bonais) in thousands) June 30, 2019 Interest rate products 38 \$242,089 Other assets \$ 7,641 Other liabilities \$ 8,488 Total derivatives not designated as hedging instruments \$ 7,641 \$ 8,488 December 31, 2018 , Interest rate products 20 \$ 77,709 Other assets \$ 1,051 Other liabilities \$ 1,136 Total derivatives not designated as hedging instruments \$ 1,051 \$ 1,136 December 31, 2017 Interest rate products 0 \$ - Other assets \$ - Other liabilities \$ - Total derivatives not designated as hedging instruments \$ - \$ -